-I know that you all are waiting for the Pixel announcement that is scheduled to happened in few hours from now.
+I know that you all are waiting for the Pixel announcement that is scheduled to happen in a few hours from now.
 Would you like to do that on a Chromebook that runs Android apps too?

-Update: This is working on Dev channel for Toshiba Chromebook 2015, if you have the Developer Mode on.
+Update: This is working on the Dev channel for Toshiba Chromebook 2015 if you have the Developer Mode on.

 Note: You need one of those “promised” Chromebooks for this to work.

 Reports are coming in that Google Play Store now works on a bunch of new Chromebooks.
-The current confirmed list is as follows:
+The currently confirmed list is as follows: